Mastering HTML H1 and Other Heading Tags for Better Search Rankings

 • Equal weight to every <h1> tag on a page, resulting in their overall diminished value.

-Additionally, it must be noted that it is very common to see content creators just repeat the title tag where the <h1> tag should be, which is a big wasted opportunity.
+Sometimes content creators just repeat the title tag where the <h1> tag should be, which is a big wasted opportunity.
 So, make sure you have both of them in place and that they’re different.

 Proper use of <h2>-<h6> tags